-Envision San Angelo's next BIG project - opening 2014
+Envision San Angelo's next BIG project - groundbreaking 2014

 With your minimum donation of $300, an engraved brick will be placed on the walkway between City Auditorium and the new Center.
 Click here for order form.